 I prefer unsweetened whipped cream because I find that the soda is usually sweet enough, but if you want to add a bit of sugar substitute to it go right ahead.
 And if you are feeling really lazy, you don’t actually need to whip the cream at all!
 Just pour yourself a glass of diet root beer and top it off with a bit of heavy cream.

 Try to find a brand of sugar-free root beer that doesn’t use aspartame.
 I’ve tried Zevia all-natural soda, which is sweetened with stevia.
-Jones soda makes some sodas sweetened with Splenda, but I don’t think they have a diet root beer.
-I haven’t tried Hansen’s diet root beer, but it is sweetened with Splenda and looks good to me.
-Do you have a favourite diet root beer that isn’t sweetened with aspartame?
-Please leave a comment and let us know!
+Another brand that is sweetened with Splenda is Hansen’s diet root beer, so give if you give it a try leave a comment and let us know how it is.

-- Put a few dollops of whipped cream in the bottom of a tall glass.
+Put a few dollops of whipped cream in the bottom of a tal,l frosty glass.

-- Pour root beer into the glass.
-The root beer will foam up as you pour it in, so do it slowly!
+Slowly pour root beer into the glass.
+The whip cream and root beer will foam up as you pour it in, so take your time.